raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Now design your own Backdrop or create another sprite to go in your scene.

 --- collapse ---
 ---

-title: Make backdrop sprites for your scenery
+title: Make background sprites for your scene

 ---

-The Backdrop is the very back of your scene - it might be a skyline, a street, a forest or a bedroom wall - whatever suits your project best.
+The background is the very back of your scene - it might be a skyline, a street, a forest or a bedroom wall - whatever suits your project best.

-Below is an example of a blue **backdrop** with hills as sprite costumes.
-You can use the example to create the Backdrop and objects you require in your scenery.
+Below is an example of a blue background with **Hill** sprites.
+You can use the example below to create any background and objects you require in your scene.

-To create a sky blue backdrop go to **Backdrops** and select **Paint**.
+To create a sky blue Backdrop go to **Backdrops** and select **Paint**.

 ![Select sprite paint](images/challenge2-backdrop-paint.png){:width="400px"}

 In the **Backdrops tab**, select a suitable **Fill** colour with no **Outline**.
-Go to the **Rectangle** shape and draw a rectangle, ensuring you cover all of the stage area shown as an outline in the **Paint Editor).
+Go to the **Rectangle** shape and draw a rectangle, ensuring you cover all of the stage area shown as an outline in the **Paint Editor**).
+Don't forget to title your backdrop **Sky**.

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}

+Everything else for you scene will be created as a sprite which will sit on the **Sky** backdrop.

 Now go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example is a few hills.